openharmony/docs/en/application-dev/reference/apis/js-apis-abilityAccessCtrl.md

 ### checkAccessToken<sup>9+</sup>

-checkAccessToken(tokenID: number, permissionName: string): Promise&lt;GrantStatus&gt;
+checkAccessToken(tokenID: number, permissionName: Permissions): Promise&lt;GrantStatus&gt;

-Checks whether an application has been granted the specified permission.
+Checks whether an application has the specified permission.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Security.AccessToken